mcdemarco/the-new-kitchen-cookbook/poultry/treda.md

 Note that fenugreek is an acquired taste.

-Serves 2--3, depending on how much chicken they want.
+Serves 2--5, depending on how much chicken they want.

-## Ingredients (1 1/2 lbs.)
+## Ingredients

+### Small Batch

 * 1 1/2 lbs. chicken quarters, separated, or thighs
 * 1 T olive oil